facebookresearch/composable-llm/README.md

 The GPUs that do not intercept the keyboard interrupt do not exit the context stack, not checkpointing their state.

 - Some GPUs do not seem to like the instanciation of SIGUSR1.

-- The asynchronous dataloader is not exactly deterministic.